Jerk De Soleil

-"Jerk De Soleil" is the 12th broadcast episode of the first season of the animated television series Phineas and Ferb.
+"Jerk De Soleil" is the first half of the eighth episode, as well as the 12th broadcast episode of the first season of the animated television series Phineas and Ferb.
 In the episode, stepbrothers Phineas and Ferb and their friends host a circus in their backyard, attracting much attention from the neighborhood.
 The boys' sister, Candace, tries to expose the cirque to her mother while experiencing an allergic reaction to wild parsnips.

-"Jerk De Soleil" was written by Bobby Gaylor and Martin Olson, and directed by series co-creator Dan Povenmire, who also provided the voice for Candace on scenes where the character was experiencing an allergic reaction, as the crew was unable to lower the voice of her regular actress, Ashley Tisdale, to the necessary degree.
+"Jerk De Soleil" was written by Bobby Gaylor and Martin Olson, and directed by series co-creator Dan Povenmire, who also provided the voice for Candace during scenes where the character was experiencing an allergic reaction, as the crew was unable to lower the voice of her regular actress, Ashley Tisdale, to the necessary degree.
 The episode was originally broadcast on February 10, 2008, as part of the special marathon event "Phineas and Ferb-urary".
 It received generally positive reviews.